CDSoft/luax/doc/F.md

 F.truncate(x)
 ```

-> returns the integer nearest x between zero and x.
+> returns the integer nearest x between zero and x and the fractional
+> part of x.

 ``` lua
 F.round(x)